AV1

 librav1e

-librav1e is the Xiph encoder for AV1.
+librav1e is the Xiph encoder for AV1, written in rust.

 Supported pixel formats: yuv420p yuvj420p yuv420p10le yuv420p12le yuv422p yuvj422p yuv422p10le yuv422p12le yuv444p yuvj444p yuv444p10le yuv444p12le